Net-Zero Hero: Sherry Lepine

 I’m helping to make Austin Net-Zero by empowering my students to get involved in sustainability efforts and to be environmental stewards.

-Meet Sherry Lepine, the Maverick Green STEM Academy Director at Mendez Middle School, where she also leads campus composting, gardening, and chicken keeping projects.
-Sherry began her career at Small Middle School, developing and managing the Green Tech Academy, with a focus on STEM studies.
+Meet Sherry Lepine, the Maverick Green STEM Academy Director at Mendez Middle School, where she also leads campus composting, gardening, and chicken-keeping projects.
+Sherry began her career at Small Middle School, where she developed and managed the Green Tech Academy, focusing on STEM studies.

 What inspired you to take action?